 Until a silver grille rushes upon us and spills over the sides of the rear view mirror.
 Mercedes-Benz E-Class.
 Two big vents and a pair of low-slung metal grilles mean only one thing: it’s no lightly AMG’d E320 CDI.
 We have ourselves an E55.

 Then comes the fortune.
 The derestrict sign flashes past, the gear selector is dabbed right to give the seven-speed sequential mode, adjust the shift speed to Montoya-plus-some then shift back to fourth.
-BMW v Benz, game-on.
+BMW v AMG, game-on.

 No point in catching him unawares: we want to know who’s faster.
 So I power-on gradually, give him time to pin his auto ’box into kickdown mode and just as he begins to close the gap and grin at his false advantage, BMW’s epic V10 opens for business.

 Instantly the Merc stops gaining, then recedes marginally.
 Into fifth the process continues, 10 car lengths stretching to 15.
 Shifting to sixth sends a bolt through the rear axle and as we brush the 155mph speed limiter the Merc is no longer recognisable as an E55.
-It has been reduced to the silhouette of a basic E-class.
+It has been reduced to the silhouette of a basic E-Class.

 ‘This car was always going to have 500bhp, nothing less,’ said Gerhard Richter, head of BMW’s M division, over dinner the previous night as he pulled hard on a Camel filter.